fdhgh/RegresInAPITests/README.md

 # RegresInAPITests

-# AutomationPractice Project

-Automated Test Suite for automationpractice.com using Cucumber and Selenium WebDriver (Java).
+Automated Test Suite for https://reqres.in/ using Cucumber and Rest Assured.
+This suite covers ‘happy path’ tests for each of the CRUD actions of the Regres API.
+The tests response is checked for the correct information based on the request, as well as a generic response time check.

 ## Getting Started